Adalberto Peñaranda

-Adalberto Peñaranda Maestre (born 31 May 1997) is a Venezuelan professional footballer who plays as a striker for Portuguese Primeira Liga club Boavista and the Venezuela national team.
+Adalberto Peñaranda Maestre (born 31 May 1997) is a Venezuelan professional footballer who plays as a striker for Deportivo Táchira.

+Peñaranda previously played for Udinese in Italy and Watford in England, as well as appearing on loan for several top-division clubs in other European leagues.
+He has earned 20 caps for the Venezuela national team between 2016 and 2022.

 Club career

 Early career

 Peñaranda was born in El Vigía, Alberto Adriani Municipality, Mérida.
 He is an academy graduate of Deportivo La Guaira and made his professional and Primera División debuts on 11 August 2013, starting in a 1–3 home loss against Deportivo Táchira.
 Peñaranda scored his first goal as a senior on 23 February 2014, netting his team's only goal in a 1–4 loss at Caracas FC.
 He finished the 2013–14 Venezuelan Primera División season with 18 appearances to his name, and one goal.

 The Pozzo Triangle

 Udinese, Granada & Watford

 On 16 June 2015, Peñaranda signed for Serie A side Udinese, owned by Italian businessman Giampaolo Pozzo.
 He was then immediately loaned to Granada who at the time were also under the ownership of Pozzo.
 He made his debut for the La Liga side on 22 November, starting in a 2–0 home win against Athletic Bilbao.
 Upon making his debut he became the youngest ever player to ever represent the club.
 On 12 December 2015, Peñaranda scored his first goals in the top flight of Spanish football, netting a brace in a 2–1 away win against Levante UD.
 In doing so he became the youngest ever non-Spanish player to score a brace in La Liga, breaking the record previously held by Barcelona's Argentine forward, Lionel Messi.

-On 1 February of the following year he signed a four-and-a-half-year deal with Premier League side Watford, owned by Pozzo's son Gino, but remained on loan at Granada for the remainder of the season.
+On 1 February of the following year, he signed a four-and-a-half-year deal with Premier League side Watford, owned by Pozzo's son Gino, but remained on loan at Granada for the remainder of the season.
 At the end of the season Granada were sold to Chinese firm Link International Sports, putting pay to the possibility of Peñaranda returning to the club on loan for another season.
 Following his arrival at Watford in July, Peñaranda was shipped back to Udinese on a season long loan deal.
 Granada had agreed to loan Peñaranda while Watford waited for him to qualify for a work permit to play in England.

 He made his debut for the Udinese on 13 August 2016, coming on as a second-half substitute for Ryder Matos in a 3–2 Coppa Italia loss to Spezia.
 His Serie A debut came the following week in a 4–0 drubbing at the hands of Roma, with Peñaranda coming on as a second-half substitute for Rodrigo De Paul.

 Peñaranda made his Watford first team debut against Woking in the 3rd round of the FA Cup on 6 January 2019.